pekka1234/XlibProjects/README.md

 ### Executables

-If compiling doesn't work you can try to run the executables from exe folder.
+If compiling doesn't work you can try to run the executables from Precompiled executables folder.